teslamotors/informed/stories/Inputs/GoogleApi/README.md

 # GoogleApi

-This example shows how you can use informd's `gatherInfo` to make api calls via google api.
+This example shows how you can use informed's `gatherData` to make api calls via google api.

 <!-- STORY -->